-- 223. (1) The standing committee whose assignment is or includes environmental affairs in the Province, must, whenever necessary- - (a) nominate a person for approval and appointment as Commissioner for the Environment in terms of section 75 of the provincial Constitution; or - (b) consider, and make a finding on, the grounds for a proposed removal from office of a Commissioner for the Environment in terms of section 77 of the provincial Constitution. - (2) If a political party represented in the House is not represented on the relevant standing committee charged with a matter under subrule (1), the chairperson of the standing committee must, before proceedings on the matter- - (a) invite the political party concerned to name one of its members to serve on that standing committee for that purpose; and - (b) appoint the member named, if any, as a temporary member of the standing committee for all purposes relating to the relevant matter, including the right to vote in respect of that matter. - (3) Subrules (1) and (2) apply except where an ad-hoc committee is appointed in a particular case to perform the functions assigned to a committee mentioned in subrule (1) by the provincial Constitution. - (4) The committee charged with the nomination of a person under paragraph (a) of subrule (1) must by public notice and in any other manner it deems expedient invite members of the public and organisations concerned with environmental matters in the Province, to submit- - (a) the names of persons who are- - (i) qualified in terms of section 75(1) of the provincial Constitution; and - (ii) recommended as nominees, for appointment as Commissioner of the Environment; and - (b) representations for the nomination of any person so recommended. - (5) The committee may provide for the submission of names and representations in writing or orally at a public meeting of the committee.
+- 223. (1) The standing committee whose assignment is or includes environmental affairs in the Province, must, whenever necessary- - (a) nominate a person for approval and appointment as Commissioner for the Environment in terms of section 75 of the Constitution of the Western Cape; or - (b) consider, and make a finding on, the grounds for a proposed removal from office of a Commissioner for the Environment in terms of section 77 of the Constitution of the Western Cape. - (2) If a political party represented in the House is not represented on the relevant standing committee charged with a matter under subrule (1), the chairperson of the standing committee must, before proceedings on the matter- - (a) invite the political party concerned to name one of its members to serve on that standing committee for that purpose; and - (b) appoint the member named, if any, as a temporary member of the standing committee for all purposes relating to the relevant matter, including the right to vote in respect of that matter. - (3) Subrules (1) and (2) apply except where an ad hoc committee is appointed in a particular case to perform the functions assigned to a committee mentioned in subrule (1) by the Constitution of the Western Cape. - (4) The committee charged with the nomination of a person under paragraph (a) of subrule (1) must by public notice and in any other manner it deems expedient invite members of the public and organisations concerned with environmental matters in the Province, to submit- - (a) the names of persons who are- - (i) qualified in terms of section 75(1) of the Constitution of the Western Cape; and - (ii) recommended as nominees, for appointment as Commissioner of the Environment; and - (b) representations for the nomination of any person so recommended. - (5) The committee may provide for the submission of names and representations in writing or orally at a public meeting of the committee.